mojaloop/helm/sdk-scheme-adapter/README.md

 The following-backend dependency are required for each of the following services.

-1. Redis - used as a persistent state store, and for correlating async-to-sync requests/responses using the pub-sub mechanisms.
+1. Kafka - used as a persistent state store, and for correlating async-to-sync requests/responses using the pub-sub mechanisms.

-   An example for installing the [Bitnami Redis Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) can be done as follows:
+   An example for installing the [Bitnami Kafka Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/kafka) can be done as follows:

    ```bash
    helm repo add bitnami https://charts.bitnami.com/bitnami